jmmorgan/trumpbot2016/README.md

 - Now that a quick and dirty PoC is done take a step back and think about design.
   - Store conversation in persisted Chat object
-  - Get basic requests/responses working through Chat
+  - Get basic requests/responses working through Chat (write at least one test for each TemplateContentNode class).